nicwest/site/content/pages/cv.md

 Skills
 ------

-**Python:** I would describe myself as an exceptionally strong python developer.
-I have production experience with most of the major python web frameworks.
-I have shipped APIs, template based web sites, GUI tools, statically generated sites, serverless micro services, and realtime websocket based applications.
-I have seen python running at scale and python falling flat on its face at scale.
-I write good, simple, low-state python code that is designed to be easily understood, easy to replace/refactor, and easy to test.
+**Building Internet stuff:** I have shipped APIs, template based web sites, GUI tools, statically generated sites, serverless micro services, and realtime websocket based applications.
+I have worked on the frontend, backend, and infra side of the web, and seen applications running at scale and applications falling flat on their face at scale.
+I write good, simple, low-state code that is designed to be easily understood, easy to replace/refactor, and easy to test.

-**Other Languages**: In addition to python, I've worked professionally in Golang, javascript, typescript, C, Obj-C <sup>\*</sup>, shell, lua, PHP, ASP, and Perl.
+**Programming Languages**: I would describe myself as an exceptionally strong python developer and I have been working primarily in that language for the last decade or so.
+In addition to python, I've done work professionally in Golang, javascript, typescript, C, Obj-C <sup>\*</sup>, shell, lua, PHP, ASP, and Perl.
 I'm a hobbiest clojure developer.